John Szefc

-John Szefc is an American college baseball coach, currently serving as the head coach of the Virginia Tech baseball team.
+John Szefc (born c.
+1967) is an American college baseball coach, currently serving as the head coach of the Virginia Tech baseball team.
 He has held that position since leaving the University of Maryland in June, 2017, where he had coached since the 2013 season.

 Playing career

 Szefc played for two seasons for Connecticut before transferring to Drexel.
 He was an all-conference selection in 1989, his senior year.
 He graduated from Drexel in 1989.

 Coaching career

 After completing his degree at Drexel, Szefc became an assistant coach at his alma mater.
 He remained for five seasons before moving to Sacred Heart for one season.
 In August 1995, he was hired as head coach at Marist.
 He remained at Marist for seven seasons.
 In just his second season, the Red Foxes earned their first Northeast Conference championship, and Szefc was named NEC Coach of the Year.
 In addition to 1997, Marist appeared in the 2000, 2001, and 2002 NCAA tournaments.
 The Red Foxes were 41–14 in 2002, Szefc's final year with the team, and defeated Southwest Missouri State in the NCAA tournament.
-Five players from that team would be selected in the Major League Baseball Draft.
+Five players from that team would be selected in the Major League Baseball draft.

 Szefc became an assistant coach at Louisiana–Lafayette, where he served as hitting coach and top assistant.
 The Ragin' Cajuns offense in his six seasons improved dramatically, with a 60-point jump in batting average over his first three seasons.
 The 2005 team set a school record for hits, and ranks second in school history in runs and runs batted in.
 Szefc also served as recruiting coordinator for ULL, and the team won a pair of Sun Belt Conference championships and appeared in the 2005 and 2007 NCAA tournaments.

 Following his time in Louisiana, Szefc moved to Kansas, where he also served as recruiting coordinator and hitting coach in the highly competitive Big 12 Conference.
 The Jayhawks appeared in the Big 12 Conference baseball tournament both years Szefc served in Lawrence, and advanced to the Regional Final in 2009.
 He then moved to Kansas State for the 2011 season, holding the same roles with the Wildcats while also adding the associate head coach title.
 Szefc's hitters again improved over previous seasons, ranking highly in KSU record books for offensive production.

 Szefc was named head coach at Maryland on July 18, 2012.
 He faced budget constraints in College Park due to financial issues in the Maryland athletic department, but moved from the Atlantic Coast Conference to the Big Ten Conference.

 On June 9, 2017, Virginia Tech Athletic Director Whit Babcock named Szefc the Hokies new head coach.